Search the site:

 6. Average Deal Size

 Ideally, you would want your average deal size to be as large as possible.
-The results from this metric can also help you establish whether the alignment between sales and marketing has been done sustainably and successfully.
+This metric’s results can also help you determine the sustainability and success of the alignment between sales and marketing.

 7. Churn Rate